digital-blueprint/relay-blob-bundle/doc/api.md

 composer require web-token/jwt-key-mgmt
 composer require web-token/jwt-signature-algorithm-hmac
 ```
 The following script is a simple example of how to communicate with blob using GETONE.
-Make sure to replace the base url with your blob base url and the identitifer, bucketID, prefix and secretKey with your values.
+Make sure to replace the base url with your blob base url and the identitifer, bucketID and secretKey with your values.
 ```php
 <?php
 require __DIR__ .'/vendor/autoload.php';